00:00

 Text 2

-Based on the texts, how would the engineers in Text 2 most likely respond to the recommendation made in Text 1?
+Based on the texts, what would Dr. Morales in Text 2 most likely say about Dr. Chen’s conclusion in Text 1?